mithunkumarc/revision/java/interface.md

 An interface is an abstract data type that defines a list of abstract public methods that any class implementing the interface must provide.

+      // abstract keyword is optional here
+      // interfaces are by default abstract
+      abstract interface First {

+      }

 Interfaces cannot be instantiated—they can only be implemented by classes or extended by other interfaces.
 In abstract method, abstract keyword is optional.